NeLy-EPFL/DeepFly3D/README.md

 * Generating visualizations: [Visualization](https://github.com/NeLy-EPFL/DeepFly3D/blob/master/docs/visual.md)
 * If you are interested in the online annotation tool instead: [DeepFly3DAnnotation](https://github.com/NeLy-EPFL/DeepFly3DAnnotation)
 * To see the whole dataset used in the paper: [Dataverse](https://dataverse.harvard.edu/dataverse/DeepFly3D)
+* Adapting DeepFly3D on different datasets: [Adapting (Will be updated soon)](https://github.com/NeLy-EPFL/DeepFly3D/blob/master/docs/adapt.md)
+**The DeepFly3D will be also updated soon for easier adaptation of different datasets.**

 ## GUI
 ![Alt text](images/gui2.png?raw=true "Title")